JeremySmits/WPMovieDB/README.md

 # WPMovieDB
-Wordpress website made to communicate with "themoviedb"
+Wordpress website made to communicate with "themoviedb".